joevgear/dot_files/README.md

 # dot_files
-This is for all applications that require startup scripts, like .bashrc, .vim etc..
+This is for all applications that require startup scripts, like .bashrc, .vim etc.
+This is a test